 Golf Courses Austria – Golf Holidays in Austria

-Golfing Holidays in Austria in not the first destination that some golfers might think of as first choice.
-However Austria won ‘Undiscovered Golf Destination of the Year’ in 2005 and has since became very popular for golf breaks.
+Golfing Holidays in Austria are not the first destination that some golfers might think of as first choice.
+However, this country won ‘Undiscovered Golf Destination of the Year’ in 2005 and has since become very popular for golf breaks.
 Austria golf courses are generally open from late April until mid-October, with mid May to Mid October being the most popular time.
 Best destinations to consider are Kitzbuhel, Zell am See, Salzburg and Salzkammergut.
-For more details on golf holidays in Austria contact goeasy travel.

 Skiing Holiday in Austria

 Ski holidays in Austria are fun for all the family and in particular for groups of friends.
 Skiing in Austria can be as easy or as hard as you would like it to be.
 From beginner skiers to Advanced off piste powder hounds there is something for everyone.
-Ski holidays in Austria are even more appealing with their short transfers due to the airports a Salzburg, Innsbruck and even Vienna Airport
+Ski holidays in Austria are even more appealing with their short transfers due to the airports a Salzburg, Innsbruck and even Vienna Airport.
+For a personal quotation for a ski holiday contact us.

 Weather in Austria